eric2003-tj/CNL_final/README.md

 # CNL_final

-## Salute to the God, Jason
+## Salute to the Comrade, Eric

-This repository aims to record what God Jason did.
+This repository aims to record what Comrade Eric did.